TRACING THE HOLOCAUST’S HISTORY

 My travels to Germany, Czechoslovakia, and Poland fostered my deeper interest in Holocaust studies and humanitarian issues.

-Traveling through history made me realize the similarities with the present political and social affairs and inspired me to engage in humanitarian projects to promote tolerance, respect, and compassion
+Traveling through history made me realize its parallels with present political and social affairs and inspired me to engage in humanitarian projects to promote tolerance, respect, and compassion

 The Adventure of a Lifetime

 Through extensively researching the Holocaust in the eighth grade for my National History Day project, my fascination with the topic grew.
 I still had so many questions unanswered.
 I was curious to dig deeper and deeper.

 As an opportunity to travel to Europe in spring of 2016 arose, my family and I decided to dedicate this vacation predominantly to a Holocaust theme.
 We would be tracing the footsteps of history and stepping on the very grounds of massacre and tragedy.